 Lyme disease is a serious infection that can be transmitted by the bite of Ixodes scapularis – more commonly known as the black-legged deer tick.
 Borrelia burgdorferi, the bacteria that causes Lyme disease, was discovered in the early 1980’s in Old Lyme, Connecticut.
-Borrellia is a sprial shaped bacteria known as a spirochete.
+Borrelia is a spiral shaped bacteria known as a spirochete.
 It can cause arthritic, neurological, cardiovascular and many other symptoms.

 Less than half of all Lyme patients recall ever seeing a bulls eye rash or being bitten by a tick.
 Lyme can also be mistaken for many other illnesses thereby delaying proper medical care, and making the infection much harder to treat.
 The CDC estimates that Lyme disease infects over 300,000 people a year.
 That is twice as many people diagnosed with breast cancer, and six-times as many people with HIV.
 Lyme disease is a public health crisis.

 Ticks don’t just carry Lyme disease.
-Powassan, Ehrlichia, Anaplamosis, Babesia, and Bartonella are just some of the infections they can transmit.
-These tickborne diseases will vary based on locations, and species of ticks.
+Powassan, Ehrlichia, Anaplamosis, and Babesia are just some of the other infections they can transmit.
+These tickborne diseases will vary based on locations, and species of tick.
 It is extremely important for people to be aware of the risk and prevalence of these diseases and to take precautions to avoid being bitten.

 Because of the serious nature of these infections, many people use unsafe repellents and yard treatments to try to reduce their risk.
 Unfortunately, they are simply adding a different type of risk to the equation.
 According to a randomized control study conducted on the effectiveness of bifrenthrin (a synthetic pyrethroid) over the course of two years found that while the pesticides did reduce the number of ticks, they did not make any significant difference in the number of tick encounters, or the incidence of tickborne illness.
 This suggests that people are being exposed in other places, not just at home.
 This underscores the need for appropriate use of repellents and least toxic management strategies for both homeowners and public recreational areas.